moov-io/achgateway/docs/upload.md

 ### Leader Election

-When an instance of ach-conductor receives a new `ACHFile` it will attempt a write into consul.
+When an instance of achgateway receives a new `ACHFile` it will attempt a write into consul.
 (See [part 4 of this article](https://clivern.com/leader-election-with-consul-and-golang/))

-Writing to a path such as `/ach-conductor/shards/:key` is unique and offers this election capability.
+Writing to a path such as `/achgateway/shards/:key` is unique and offers this election capability.
 Periodic refreshing of this lock is required so instance crashing is discovered after expiration.

 If this write fails a read can be performed to discover the current leader.